Frequently Asked Questions

 To maintain fidelity to the original program, the following strategies are used:

-- Collaboration with healthcare professionals to visit the Matter of Balance class using the Guest Healthcare Professional Handbook as a resource
+- Master Trainers develop connections with and schedule a Guest Healthcare Professional to visit the Matter of Balance class using the Guest Healthcare Professional Handbook as a resource.

 What are the costs to implement the Matter of Balance program?

-Once you are trained as a Master Trainer, there are costs associated with training lay leaders (Coaches) and providing A Matter of Balance classes:
+Once you are trained as a Master Trainer, there are costs associated with training lay leader Coaches and providing A Matter of Balance classes:

-- Coach Training is 8 hours (usually two 4-hour sessions) conducted by the Master Trainer(s).
-Costs to consider include Coach Handbooks, staff time and light refreshments, room and audio/visual equipment.
+- Coach Training is 8 hours (usually two 4-hour sessions) for in-person MOB community classes, conducted by the Master Trainer(s).
+Costs to consider include Coach Handbooks, staff time, light refreshments, room and audio/visual equipment.
+If the Coach training is conducted virtually costs to consider in addition to those listed above are technology hardware for Master Trainers and Coaches (laptop or desktop, camera, audio equipment) the platform subscription, and the training needed to operate the technology hardware and software.

-- The Matter of Balance Class involves eight 2-hour sessions.
-Costs to consider include Participant Workbooks, refreshments for classes (approx. $5/person for eight sessions), Guest Healthcare Professional Handbook, room and audio/visual equipment.
+- The Matter of Balance in-person class involves eight 2-hour sessions.
+The Matter of Balance – Virtual Translation is 9 two-hour sessions.
+Costs to consider include Participant Workbooks, refreshments for classes (approx. $5/person for eight sessions), Guest Healthcare Professional Handbook, room and audio/visual equipment, any technology needed such as laptops, cameras, Bluetooth headset and platform subscription.

-Master Trainers are provided with a MOB Toolkit CD that contains all of the files to produce Coach Handbooks, Participant Workbooks and Guest Healthcare Professional Handbooks.
+Master Trainers are provided with digital links for the MOB Toolkit that contains all of the files to produce Coach Handbooks, Participant Workbooks and Guest Healthcare Professional Handbooks.
 They also receive copies of the DVDs used in classes.
 However, Partnership for Healthy Aging also makes the manuals and DVDs available to order for the following costs (does not include shipping and handling):

 Where can I purchase the materials?